anouar-bm/anouar-bm/README.md

 > *"Bridging the gap between imagination and implementation through code and AI"*

 I'm a **final-year Computer Science & Networks Engineering student** at EMSI Marrakech, specializing in MIAGE.
-Currently seeking a **4-6 month internship** to apply my skills in real-world projects.

 ```python
 class AnouarBenMoussa: